mbshbn/CarND-LaneLines-P1/README.md

 ### Potential shortcomings with the current pipeline

 One potential shortcoming would happen when the line's curvature is large.
-This is overcame in another project called [Advanced Lane Line detection](https://github.com/mbshbn/CarND-Advanced-Lane-Lines) in my github repo.
+This is overcome in another project called [Advanced Lane Line detection](https://github.com/mbshbn/CarND-Advanced-Lane-Lines) in my github repo.

-Another shortcoming could be missled with different signs on the street that are ignored.
+Another shortcoming could be misled with different signs on the street that are ignored.
 For example the following lines:

 Example 1             |  Example 2
 :-------------------------:|:-------------------------: